 - Breakouts: The panels are either depanelized with V-groove or with the routing method.
 The space you require between the components and the edges of the board is mainly dependent on the depanelized method you pick.
 The routing method requires 0.125 inches of space between the components and board edges while the V-groove method requires 0.075 inches.
 These board edge clearances keep the solder joints from major damage during depanelization of the board.

 - Component Clearances: Components coming out of the board edge may require additional clearances based on the requirements of the manufacturing processes.
-If the components are large and overhang the edge, the clearances should be more than already defined for V-groove and routing depanelization method.
+If the components are large and overhang the edge, the clearances should be more than already defined for the V-groove and routing depanelization method.

 - Panel Tooling: The board panels will require their own fiducial marks and tooling holes to resonate with what is on the circuit board.